 - 1/8 tsp cream of tartar

 1. Cream egg yolks, salt and sugar till light and fluffy.
+Then mix in honey.

 2. Pour melted butter slowly in a small stream while stirring at the same time to ensure proper emulsification (you shouldn’t see separation).
+Add in vanilla extract and 1/2 tbsp of milk and mix in.

 5. Transfer 1/3 of meringue to yolk mixture and mix to loosen.
 Then pour all of yolk mixture into remaining meringue and fold gently till no white is visible.